cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-skytap.md

 to providing the cutting edge technologies in their environment, they cater to businesses that require traditional application or technologies.
-Beyond which they enable the customer businesses to modernize.
-"True self-service, on-demand resources enable you to create your own software-defined datacenter and networks with environments on demand that work in the cloud just like in your datacenter." [@hid-sp18-411-skytap]
+Beyond which they enable the customer businesses to modernize. ``True self-service, on-demand resources enable you to create your own software-defined datacenter and networks with environments on demand that work in the cloud just like in your datacenter.'' [@hid-sp18-411-skytap]